 After his drug conviction, Noriega was given POW status.
 His federal sentence, originally for 30 years, ended in September 2007 after time off for good behavior.

-France has already convicted Noriega in absentia for money laundering but has promised him a new trial.
+France has convicted Noriega in absentia of money laundering but has promised him a new trial.

-While in U.S. custody, Noriega suffered from prostate cancer and had a stroke.
+While in U.S. custody, Noriega dealt with prostate cancer and had a stroke.

 Last month, in an exclusive interview with CNN, Noriega's grandson Jean-Manuel Beauchamp said that he had grown to admire his grandfather.
 He was only 4 months old when the U.S. invaded Panama.